 With Screen Time, Apple promises to send you daily and weekly reports showing your kids’ status.
 These reports show the total time spend in individual apps, usage across categories of apps, how many notifications are received, and how often iPhone or iPad are picked up.
 Screen Time also gives you access to your child’s Activity Report from their iOS devices using Family Sharing in iCloud.

 To limit screen time for your kids on iOS devices, Apple has put together some great tools.
-The new Screen Time feature in iOS 12 shows great promise, and we can’t wait to see how it develops over time.
+The Screen Time feature shows great promise, and we can’t wait to see how it develops over time.